Ready to say goodbye to debt for good? Learn More

 What Happens After a Repossession in Oregon?

-• The name, address, and phone number of your lender.
+• Your lender’s name, address, and phone number

-• The date, time, and place of the intended sale.
+• The date, time, and place of the sale (if it's a public auction)

-• A phone number you can call to find out how much you'll have to pay to redeem (get back) the vehicle.
+• A phone number to call if you want to redeem (get back) the car before the sale

 Do I Still Owe After a Repossession in Oregon?